 Michigan man charged with aggravated arson

 Jun.
-19—POMEROY — A Michigan man has been charged with one count of aggravated arson in relation to a reported fire at the Meigs Motel, according to Meigs County Sheriff Keith Wood.
+21—POMEROY — A Michigan man has been charged with one count of aggravated arson in relation to a reported fire at the Meigs Motel, according to Meigs County Sheriff Keith Wood.

 Via a news release, Wood stated his deputies were dispatched to a possible fire inside of a motel room on Laurel Woods Road on Thursday.